-* Activity : It is a page of an Android app, which is divided into several pages, each Activity has its own context and design
+* Activity : It is a page of an Android app, which is divided into various pages, each Activity has its own context and its own design

 We connect the PC to the smartphone and confirm when we are asked, so let's go ahead, there appears a warning that specifies that not all devices work and not all modes work ...
 But we'll try it anyway so let's move on.